neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 ### Uncontrolled Input Component

-- [ ] Explain that we need to use the input's value when the form is submitted
+- Explain that we need to use the input's value when the form is submitted.
-- [ ] Optional: Implement this with the help of students
+- Optional: Implement this with the help of students.
-- [ ] In `SearchForm.js`, update the `handleSubmit` to assign the value from the input field to the `searchTerm` variable
+- In `SearchForm.js`, update the `handleSubmit` to assign the value from the input field to the `searchTerm` variable.
-- [ ] Update the `console.log` statement to log the `searchTerm` variable:
+- Update the `console.log` statement to log the `searchTerm` variable:

 ```js
 function handleSubmit(event) {